Koteterov/Koteterov/readme.md

 * MongoDB - document-oriented  NoSQL database
 * Mongoose - Node.js-based Object Data Modeling (ODM) library for MongoDB.
 * JSON Web Token - to share security information between a client and a server
-## :briefcase: My projects on Internet:
+## 💼 My projects on Internet:
 * 👉 : https://wine-catalog-project.web.app
 * 👉 : https://wine-store-project.web.app
 ## You can contact me at 👇:
+For more than 20 years now I just cannot leave the old YAHOO! 😄
 * ✉️ koteterov@yahoo.com